CodeForFoco/reclaim-fort-collins/README.md

 ## Bugs / Feedback / Suggestions

-We encourage you to [open up an issue](https://github.com/CodeForFoco/codeforfoco.github.io/issues/new) if you have any feedback, suggestions or bugs.
+We encourage you to [open up an issue][newissue]if you have any feedback, suggestions or bugs.

 ## License